gerardroche/dotfiles/README.md

 ./install
 ```

-Existing files in the way will be moved out of the way.
+Existing files will be moved out of the way.

 The installer can be run repeatedly.

-### Private files (optional)
+## Private configurations (optional)

 Private files can be placed in `~/.dotfiles-private/`.